dvisionlab/Larvitar/MIGRATION.md

 # Introduction

 This guide is primarily for user with prior Larvitar v0.x experience who want to learn about the new features and changes in Larvitar v1.x.
-While it looks like a lot has changed, a lot of what you know and love abut Larvitar is still the same; but we wanted to be as thorough as possibile and provide detailed explanations or examples for every documented change.
+While it looks like a lot has changed, a lot of what you know and love about Larvitar is still the same; but we wanted to be as thorough as possibile and provide detailed explanations or examples for every documented change.

 # Notable new features